OliverAbdulrahim/ToStringHelper/README.md

 | [ToStringHelper](../../blob/master/src/main/java/functions/ToStringHelper.java) | A customizable `String` representation of an arbitrary object. |
 | [AutoToStringHelper](../../blob/master/src/main/java/functions/AutoToStringHelper.java) | An automatic `String` representation of an given object. |

-See the [wiki](../../wiki) for additional a walkthrough of these classes!
+See the [wiki](../../wiki) for additional a walkthrough of these classes, and don't forget to checkout (heh) the [documentation](http://oliverabdulrahim.github.io/ToStringHelper/)!